iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 5 reviews"/>
 </p>

+> now this virus I strongly 100% believe what was told to me when it when I got into the in-depth decals of the virus and haven't been manipulated and when I got to say is I know what they did and if you don't believe it look into it yourself and quit being silly and led like a bunch of sheep<br> :date: __2021-06-09 08:51:25__

 > Extremely Useful After CCDC VISIT Listen To Athority of LAW Protection Helps Community LOVE<br> :date: __2021-06-06 08:27:44__

 > Love it?
 Easy to use and very helpful in this pandemic.
 I would highly recommend it. 💯🎯😜Stay Safe Everyone😷<br> :date: __2021-05-26 06:58:45__